wotakumoe/wotaku/docs/glossary/audio.md

 1. **Capture pattern / Sync code:**  This number used to ensure sync when parsing `.ogg` file.
 Also assists in resyncing a parser in cases where data has been lost or is corrupted.
 2. **Version:** The version of the Ogg bitstream format.
-3. **Header type:** It incdicates whether the packet is the begining or ending of the data stream or continuetion after the previous packet.
+3. **Header type:** It indicates whether the packet is the beginning or ending of the data stream or continuation after the previous packet.
 4. **Granule position:** It is the time marker by the codec which shows the number of samples and/or other data.
 5. **Bitstream serial number:** This is a unique number that identifies a page as belonging to a particular bitstream.
 6. **Page sequence number:** This gives every page a chronological number which starts from 0.